isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2189.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-RealtyPromote Version 3.2 - RealtyPromote Package 4 up to 40
+2160

 ### Support Level
-Up to Estate Agency for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR  for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Document Management for Estate Agents
+Web URL: www.xero.com
+Contact Hotline: 63104961
+Contact Email: enquiry@perfecten.com.sg

 ### Contact Information
-16199
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.